jundalisay/superbnetlify/content/en/faq.md

 After death, there is nothing and so I say maximize pleasure while alive and don't care about the consequences, even on others!

 So what if there's global warming?
 In the long-run, we're all dead!
 At least I've experienced a 5-star lifestyle.
+Heaven can be on earth, brought by money money money.
 {{< /r >}}

 {{< l ava="Superphysics" >}}